 - Department of Redundancy Department: The logo on both the inside and outside of the Bonus Board read "SECOND CHANCE SECOND CHANCE".

-- Luck-Based Mission: The pilots used a single 64-square pattern that went very fast, and while the series began with nine patterns they got more after the aforementioned huge winner...but by June 27 went to a single 128-square pattern.
-Of course, since the light moved faster than Press, making it even less likely to be memorized.
+- Luck-Based Mission: The pilots used a single 64-square pattern that went very fast.
+The series apparently began with nine patterns (with more added following after the aforementioned huge winner), but by late June it went to a single 128-square pattern.
+The light moved faster than Press, making it even less likely to be memorized.

 - Obvious Beta: In hindsight.
 Some of Chance's elements were retained for its revivals.

 - Opening Narration: